Are you planning a trip to Egypt? Great! This comprehensive guide to Egypt will help you do just that.

 There are no direct trains into Egypt from its bordering countries.

 There are intermittent ferry services along the Nile between Wadi Half in Sudan and Egypt’s High Dam.
 You can also use the car ferry service from Jeddah to Suez via the Suez Canal.
 There are no direct ferry routes linking Egypt to mainland Europe.

 Flights to Egypt

 The easiest way to reach Egypt is by air.
 The country is well served by international flights from all over the world.
-The largest airport is Cairo International Airport.
+The largest airport is Cairo Airport.
 Hurghada International Airport is the second busiest airport after Cairo.
 The Borg El Arab International Airport serves Alexandria and nearby areas of the Nile Delta.

 How to travel around Egypt